Angular inflation in multi-field ${\alpha}$-attractors: Perturbation analysis

 In specific regimes of parameter space, the period of angular inflation can serve as a second phase of inflation that shifts the effective number of $e$-folds during the initial radial phase.
 This is in particular the case when the number of $e$-folds during angular inflation amounts to at most a few decades, such that the observable CMB window still takes place during the radial phase.
 This offset in e-folds due to the angular phase is given by $N(\theta_0)$ in Eq.~\eqref{eq:Nangular}, where the angle should be taken at the point where the inflationary trajectory joins the angular phase (which depends on the initial conditions).
-Due to the decay of the isocurvature modes and the lack of significant feeding into the adiabatic modes, the CMB predictions are therefore identical to those during the radial phase modulo the offset:
+Due to the decay of the isocurvature modes and the lack of significant feeding into the adiabatic modes, the CMB predictions are therefore identical to those during the radial phase modulo the offset\footnote{We have also verified numerically these relations using \textbf{m.transport} \cite{Dias:2015rca}.}:

-where $N\sim 55-60$ and $N(\theta_0)$ depends on initial conditions as well as the model parameters $\alpha$ and $R$.
+where $N\sim 55-60$ and $N(\theta_0)$ depends on initial conditions as well as the model parameters $\alpha$ and $R_{\rm m}$.
 Fig.~\ref{fig:planck_Scan} shows the evolution of the observables on the $n_s-r$ plane for varying field space curvature and varying mass asymmetry between the two fields.
 We can see, as expected from the analysis of Section \ref{section:background}, that smaller $\alpha$ requires less mass asymmetry to deviate significantly from the single-field observables.
-Furthermore, for low values of $\alpha$, the curves in the left panel of Fig.~\ref{fig:planck_Scan} become degenerate, hence the spectral index depends only on the combination $R/\alpha$, as is expected from the leading term in the series expansion of Eq.~\eqref{eq:seriesN}.
-Going back to the contour plots of Fig.~\ref{fig:Ncontourplot}, for pairs of $R$ and $\alpha$ that are below the two red lines, the observables are within the $1\sigma$ and $2\sigma$ regions of {\it Planck} respectively.
+Furthermore, for low values of $\alpha$, the curves in the left panel of Fig.~\ref{fig:planck_Scan} become degenerate (green to blue curves), hence the spectral index depends only on the combination $R_{\rm m}/\alpha$, as is expected from the leading term in the series expansion of Eq.~\eqref{eq:seriesN}.
+Going back to the contour plots of Fig.~\ref{fig:Ncontourplot}, for pairs of $R_{\rm m}$ and $\alpha$ that are below the two red lines, the observables are within the $1\sigma$ and $2\sigma$ regions of {\it Planck} respectively.
+We also expect the local non-Gaussianity to be similarly affected by the angular inflation regime, retaining its form $f_{NL}\propto N^{-1}$ given in Ref.~\cite{Achucarro:2017ing}, with the substitution $N \to N-N(\theta)$.